Public transit is a public service just like roads, parks, libraries and emergency services that are available to all of us.

-Every resident may not use all of these services yet they still play a key role in how Greater Des Moines functions and continues to serve and improve the quality of life for central Iowans.
+Every resident may not use all of these services, yet they still play a key role in how our communities and region function, and how we improve the quality of life for central Iowans.

-How DART is Funded: The Basics
+DART Funding: The Basics

 How does the property tax levy work?